nokiroki/recsys-evaluation-of-dozens-datasets/README.md

 # Recsys Evaluation Of Dozen Datasets
 **Authors:** Anonym

-This repository implements the methodology presented in the article **Improving RecSys Evaluation: a Dozens-of-datasets Approach to
+This repository implements the methodology presented in the article **From Variability to Stability: Advancing RecSys Banchmarking Practices** (*In progress*).
-Reliable Benchmarking** (*In progress*).

-Code allows you to run different algorithms with a preset of $29$ datasets from a variety of domains.
+Code allows you to run different algorithms with a preset of $30$ datasets from a variety of domains.

 Repository supports a lot of different RecSys libraries with different models.
 A full list will be provided later, but we also support the implementation of the new models.
 Each model can be optimized via the Optuna framework.